![]() |

 |

-This is another of Paul Gallico's brilliant short novels.
+This book is beautifully written.
 You find yourself thinking, as Mouche does, of the puppets as individuals, and completely forgetting that they are only puppets.

 Other information